maryanneogakwu/6110_assignment_02/README.md

 ### Over Representation Analysis

-#### GO Erichment of Upregulated genes - Mature vs Early biofilm
+#### GO Enrichment of Upregulated genes - Mature vs Early biofilm
 <img width="1200" height="800" alt="GO Mature vs Early upregulated genes" src="https://github.com/user-attachments/assets/bd073f63-d7d8-43d8-8852-b86c11d99fd5" />

 **Figure 5.** These results show a tightly connected set of processes centered on mitochondrial function, respiration, and protein quality control, capturing the core shift that defines mature biofilm physiology.
 Many of the most enriched categories involve mitochondrion organization, mitochondrial translation, respiratory chain complex assembly, and aerobic respiration, reflecting a strong activation of oxidative metabolism as cells transition away from the fermentative, growth‑oriented early stage.
 Additional terms related to protein folding, proteasomal protein catabolism, and modification‑dependent degradation highlight increased investment in maintaining proteome integrity under the stressful conditions.
 The repeated appearance of mitochondrial membrane and inner‑membrane organization terms reinforces the idea that mature biofilm cells undergo substantial remodeling of their respiratory machinery.
 Together, these results show that mature biofilm formation is driven by a coordinated upregulation of energy production, mitochondrial biogenesis, and protein‑quality‑control pathways that support long‑term survival and adhesion at the air–liquid interface.

 #### GO Enrichment of Downregulated genes - Mature vs Early biofilm